Six Ways Merchants Can Prevent, Reduce and Manage Chargebacks

 - Clear merchant name and logo

-Needless to say, it’s much easier for someone to recognize a charge as legitimate when presented with in-depth, compelling information about the sale that clearly ties it back to the cardholder.
+Needless to say, it’s much easier for someone to recognise a charge as legitimate when presented with in-depth, compelling information about the sale that clearly ties it back to the cardholder.

 5. Use collaborative tools.